Birdo1221/GoDDos-Html/README.md

    ```

 # 3. **Access the Web Interface:**

-   Open your web browser and navigate to [http://localhost:80](http://localhost:80).
-   If you change the IP:PORT just head to that.
+   - Open your web browser and navigate to http://localhost:80.
+If you change the IP/PORT, just head to that.

 # 4. **Dependencies / Configuration:**
 - **Go + MySQL:** Ensure Go and MySQL are installed and accessible.
 - **Database Configuration:** Configure the database connection in the `initDB()` function.

 # 5. **Usage:**
 - Register a user account to access the controller dashboard.
 - Login with your credentials to access the dashboard.
 - Use the dashboard to send commands to connected bots.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.